DHUniWien/tradition_repo/README.md

 Stemmarest needs to be built using [Maven](http://maven.apache.org/run-maven/index.html#Quick_Start).
 This can be done either in a suitable Java IDE, or at the command line after the Maven tools have been installed:

     mvn package  # note that this will also run the tests

+Make sure, that the package graphviz is installed on your computer.
+If not, some tests will fail.

 A WAR file will be produced, in `target/stemmarest.war`, that can then be deployed to the Tomcat server of your choice.